Jacob-Stevens-Haas/mitosis/README.md

    1. Reject the experiment trial if the passed parameter names match existing variants but with different values.
    2. Create a new variant for the parameter.
-1. do steps 4 and 5 above.
+1. do steps 4 to 7 above.

 ## Abstractions

 **Experiment** :the definition of a procedure that will test a hypothesis.
-In its current form, `mitosis` does not require a hypothesis, but it does require experiments to define the "main" metric worth evaluating (though a user can always define an experiment that merely returns a constant).
 As a python object, an experiment must have a `Callable` attribute named "run" that takes any number of arguments and returns a dict with at least a key named "main".
 It also requires a `name` attribute

+In its current form, `mitosis` does not require a hypothesis, but it does require experiments to define the "main" metric worth evaluating (though a user can always define an experiment that merely returns a constant).

 **Parameter**: An argument to an experiment.
 These are the axes by which an experiment may vary, e.g. `sim_params`, `data_params`, `solver_params`... etc.  When this argument is a `Collection`, sometimes the singular (parameter) and plural (parameters) are used interchangeably.
+Parameters can either be lookup parameters (which require the experiment to have an attribute `lookup_dict`) or eval parameters (which are typically simple evaluations, e.g. setting the random seed to a given integer).

 **Variant**: An experimental parameter assigned to specific values and given a name.
-Within `mitosis`, the association of a `Parameter` class to an experiment refers to a variant.

 **Trial**: a single run of an experiment with all variants specified.
 Within `mitosis`, the name of a trial is the experiment name, concatenated with variant names for each